google/dart-neats/typed_sql/doc/03_writing_queries.md

 behave when comparing to `NULL`.
 In SQL `NULL = NULL` yields `UNKNOWN` represented by `NULL`.
 Meaning that when we compare two expressions in SQL using the `=` operator, the result cannot be `TRUE` if one of the expressions is `NULL`.
-This is very different from Dart, thus, to avoid any confusion the SQL `=` operator is exposed using the `.equalsUnlessNull` extension method.
+This is very different from Dart.
+Thus, to avoid any confusion the SQL `=` operator is exposed using the `.equalsUnlessNull` extension method.

 The `.equalsUnlessNull` extension method will return `NULL` if any of the two operands are `NULL`, thus, the return type for `.equalsUnlessNull` is `Expr<bool?>`.
-This isn't very convinient, but if you're comparing two expressions where one of them is not nullable, you can use the `.equals` extension method.
+This isn't very convenient, but if you're comparing two expressions where one of them is not nullable, you can use the `.equals` extension method.

-The `.equals` extension method requires that at-least one of the two operands are not nullable.
+The `.equals` extension method requires that at least one of the two operands are not nullable.
 This is implemented by having two variants:
  * `Expr<T>.equals(Expr<T?> other) -> Expr<bool>`, and,
  * `Expr<T?>.equals(Expr<T> other) -> Expr<bool>`.